November 18th, 2020 by inflectra

 Since we published our article letting our users know of Atlassian's plans to phase out and discontinue Jira Server, we have had many Spira users contact us to ask us if they could export their projects from Jira Server to Spira (either on-premise or cloud) and continue working in Spira instead of Jira.
 This article provides some strategies for migrating the data from Jira Server to Spira as easily as possible.
 Of course, for those looking to migrate to Jira Cloud, Spira works perfectly with Jira Cloud as well.

-Once you have completed all the steps to connect Spira to Jira, the synchronization service will automatically bring over all the user stories, epics, features, and other requirement issue types in Jira into Spira.
+The migration tool will automatically bring over all the user stories, epics, features, and other requirement issue types in Jira into Spira.
 For example, a sample user story illustrated below:

 will automatically appear in Spira with the same name, description, reporter, assignee, comments, attachments, component, and any mapped custom properties/fields: